 Getting Started·Intermediate

-When you start a scan, FinishKit runs your code through a series of phases on secure remote infrastructure (not your machine).
+When you start a cloud scan, FinishKit runs your code through a series of phases on secure remote infrastructure.

 PhaseWhat happens